An Alternative Explanation of the Subud Exercise in Psychological Terms

 systems operate together seemingly in synch and adequately well most of the

-time, but inevitably with points of inner conflict and tension.
+time, but inevitably with points of inner conflict or tension.
 These crop up

-especially when the linguistic rules, niceties and formalities of social
+especially when the rules and niceties of linguistic social conditioning grate

-conditioning grate disturbingly against our considerably older, non-symbolic
+disturbingly against our far older, non-symbolic mapping, constantly

-practising the latihan helps realign and reintegrate the systems, progressively
+mind.)
+Practising the latihan may help to realign and reintegrate the systems,

-coordinating the non-symbolic and symbolic processing of priorities and mental
+progressively coordinating the non-symbolic and symbolic processing of

-about being neat and tidy.
-A smoother integration of the rationality modes is
+bother about being neat and tidy.
+A smoother integration of the rationality

-sure to be beneficial, and the latihan might simply be an exercise aiding that
+modes is sure to be beneficial, and the latihan might simply be an exercise

-— just as jogging may assist in coping with a sedentary lifestyle.
-And just as
+aiding that — just as jogging may assist in coping with a sedentary lifestyle.

-jogging is only an aid towards healthier living, the latihan might not be any
+And just as jogging is only an aid towards healthier living, the latihan might

-form of end in itself.
-While its practitioners tend to ‘turn off’ their
+not be any form of end in itself.
+While its practitioners tend to ‘turn off’

-thinking in favour of ‘feeling’ during the actual exercise, the sheer ability
+their thinking in favour of ‘feeling’ during the actual exercise, the sheer

-to achieve this state of being is not a sensible aim, in my opinion.
-A
+ability to achieve this general state of being is not a sensible aim, in my

-reasonable hope is just for the conceptual mode of being and thinking to
+view.
+A reasonable hope is just for the conceptual mode of being and thinking

 throughout everyday life.